Meet the Delegates to General and Jurisdictional Conference

 Call to serve as a delegate: I am called to serve as part of the UNY Delegation to the Northeastern Jurisdictional Conference which will meet July 13th - 16th in Hunt, Maryland.
 My calling is one of listening and responding: to the Holy Spirit, to my fellow delegates, and to others in the UNYAC leadership as well as in the local churches as together we discern the next faithful steps of the NEJ for the coming years.

-Favorite paragraph of the discipline: 102 - Our Doctrinal Heritage
+Favorite paragraph of the discipline: Para 266: 2

-Area of ministry that is most fulfilling: I love preaching and leading Bible study.
+Area of ministry that is most fulfilling: Mission Centered Evangelism on a daily basis

 Rev. Drew Sperry